Mauitron/Void-Vault/README.md

 Void Vault, to simple normal passwords and then install the new version of the vault.

-Updates are more likely to happen to the extension side of the application, which will not impact your passwords at all.
+At release updates are more likely to happen to the extension side of the application, which will not impact your passwords at all.

 But again, if it needs to be done, these are the condensed recommended steps:
 1. If you don't have a backup, copy the binary to a safe location